-The Washington Surveying & Rating Bureau (WSRB) is an independent, non-profit public service organization serving the Property and Casualty insurers and citizens of Washington.
+The Washington Surveying and Rating Bureau (WSRB) is an independent, not-for-profit, public service organization serving the Property and Casualty insurers and citizens of Washington.

-It is sometimes thought that a Class 4 community has a "better" fire department than a Class 8 community, but that is not what the classifications mean.
-In fact, the fire department itself makes up only about 40% of WSRB's evaluation.
-Another 40% of the evaluation focuses on the public or private water supplies available to fight fires.
-Other factors include the capabilities of the 911 communications/dispatch center, as well as the climate and geologic features of the community.
+It is sometimes thought that a Class 4 community has a "better" fire department than a Class 5 community, but that is not what the classifications mean.
+In fact, the fire department itself makes up only 40% of WSRB's evaluation.
+Another 35% of the evaluation focuses on the public or private water supplies available to fight fires with.
+Other factors include the capabilities of the 911 emergency communications/dispatch center (9%) and community fire prevention activities (16%).
 More than half of a community's classification is based on capabilities that are not under the direct control of the fire department.

-Once WSRB has determined a community's new classification, insurance companies are notified and may begin using the new classification.
+Once WSRB has determined a community's new classification, insurance companies are notified and may begin using the new classification for building in the community.
 However, when a community is graded Class 5, for example, this does not mean that every home or business is given that classification.
-Using state-of-the-art technology, WSRB determines how close a building is to a fire hydrant and a fire station, and modifies the classification accordingly.
+Protection Classifications for individual buildings are dependent on how close a building is to a fire hydrant and a fire station and are modified from the classification of the community accordingly.

 WSRB works closely with the fire chiefs of Washington State to insure that the classification process is fair, equitable, and representative of the actual conditions and challenges they face.
-WSRB staff review new procedures and technologies, as they become available, for their effectiveness in fighting fires.
-For 100 years, WSRB has been a leader in encouraging effective improvements in fire fighting capabilities and helping communities save lives and property.
+For over 100 years, WSRB has been a leader in encouraging effective improvements in firefighting capabilities and helping communities save lives and property.

 For more information, contact Robert Ferrell, 509.487.3899 ext.
 8102